What Doctors Should (But Don’t) Learn About Chronic Diseases in Medical School

-From the very beginning, I came to understand that “health” was a distinct topic from “medicine”.
-During a first year seminar, a bariatric surgeon presented on the various surgical techniques and had a panel of patients for a Q & A session.
-From the back of the room I raised my hand and asked, “What could the healthcare system have done differently to prevent these patients from needing a surgical intervention?”
-I was assured that it would be covered in other places of the curriculum…now, with my medical degree in hand, I am still waiting.
+From the very beginning, I came to understand that “health” was a distinct topic from “medicine.”
+During a first-year seminar, a bariatric surgeon presented on the various surgical techniques and had a panel of patients for a Q & A session.
+From the back of the room, I raised my hand and asked, “What could the health care system have done differently to prevent these patients from needing a surgical intervention?”
+I was assured that it would be covered in other places of the curriculum.
+But now, with my medical degree in hand, I’m still waiting.

 We are undeniably in the midst of a pandemic health crisis.
 In 2007, a paper published in the New England Journal of Medicine titled “Obesity and Diabetes in the Developing World — A Growing Challenge” stated that more than 1.1 billion people are overweight, 312 million are obese, 1 billion are hypertensive, and 197 million are diabetic.
 As a sequela of these chronic conditions, 18 million people die from cardiac disease every year.